signature-opensource/CK-TypeScript/CK.StObj.TypeScript/README.md

 BinPath specific [TypeScriptBinPathAspectConfiguration](TypeScriptBinPathAspectConfiguration.cs).

-[TypeScriptAttribute](TypeScriptAttribute.cs) can decorate any C# type to optionnaly specify its TypeScript type name and folder but this is not required as engines can generate TypeScript code for any kind of C# object the way they want.
+[TypeScriptAttribute](TypeScriptAttribute.cs) can decorate any C# type to optionnaly specify its generated TypeScript type name, target file and folder but this is not required as engines can generate TypeScript code for any kind of C# object the way they want.

-Specialized [TypeScriptPackage](TypeScriptPackage.cs) are used to define TypeScript resources that can be `.ts` files or any other kind of files (`.less`, `.png`, etc.).
+Specialized [TypeScriptPackage](TypeScriptPackage.cs) are used to define TypeScript resources that can be `.ts` files or any other kind of files (`.less`, `.html`, `.png`, etc.).
+TypeScript packages are `IRealObject` but unlike Sql packages they are not meant to expose methods or any kind of API: their sole purpose is to group resources so that transformers can be ordered based on the real objects dependency topology.

+Resources are declared with the [TypeScriptResourceFilesAttribute](TypeScriptResourceFilesAttribute.cs) that declares multiple files with any extension at once from a folder and [TypeScriptFileAttribute](TypeScriptFileAttribute.cs) that declare a single
+`.ts` file and its optionnal exported TypeScript type names.

 The [ImportTypeScriptLibraryAttribute](ImportTypeScriptLibraryAttribute.cs) is used to declare dependencies on npm packages.